See a Sample Investment Report

 The GRM method is used to help determine investment value.
-It is quick and easy, but is only usefully when comparing one property against another.
+It is quick and easy but is only useful when comparing one property against another.
 It also doesn’t take into account vacancy rates, operating expenses, debt service, tax impacts or income past the first year.

 GRM = Asking Price / Gross Annual Income

-You can also go backwards to land at a value of the investment property based on the gross scheduled annual income.
+You can also go backward to land at the value of the investment property based on the gross scheduled annual income.
 This is helpful if you have a particular target GRM that you are using to compare to.